openworld42/QemuJuicy/README.md

 .

 **QemuJuicy** is a graphical user interface to run [QEMU](https://github.com/qemu/qemu) (a virtual machine emulator).
-QEMU can run many on operating systems on a lot of CPUs by software emulation - e.g. Linux on Windows, Windows on Unix, Suse under Ubuntu, Debian on macOS, all on Linux, and others.
+QEMU can run on many operating systems and on a lot of CPUs by software emulation - e.g. Linux on Windows, Windows on Unix, Suse under Ubuntu, Debian on macOS, all on Linux, ARM CPUs, and others.

 **QemuJuicy** is Open Source Software (FOSS, see licenses) and a Java(tm) application running on many OS/machines, QEMU is also Open Source (GPL2).